-The minor in archaeology provides students with the opportunity to explore archaeological techniques and evidence for human societies in different locations, for both prehistoric and historical periods.
+The minor in archaeology provides students with the opportunity to explore archaeological techniques and the evidence for human societies in different locations, from the deep past to more recent periods.
+Courses cover a wide range of regional cultural sequences and archaeological and interdisciplinary methodologies for understanding and investigating past people's worlds.

 Learning Outcomes

-3. understanding the long-term cultural changes in different parts of the world; and
+- describe the long-term cultural changes in different parts of the world to explain the nature of ancient and historic life and cultural transformations;

 Requirements

-A maximum of 12 units from the completion of the following list:
+A maximum of 12 units from the completion of courses from the following list:

 A minimum of 12 and a maximum of 24 units from the completion of courses from the following list: